fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

-A Bitcoin wallet can refer to either a wallet program or a wallet file.
+A Fabcoin wallet can refer to either a wallet program or a wallet file.
 Wallet programs create public keys to receive satoshis and use the corresponding private keys to spend those satoshis.
 Wallet files store private keys and (optionally) other information related to